Mariners prospect Justus Sheffield has found groove in Class AA Arkansas

-ANAHEIM, Calif. — Manager Scott Servais nods his head at the suggested premise.
+ANAHEIM, Calif. — Mariners manager Scott Servais nods his head at the suggested premise.

-With the injury to Felix Hernandez and multiple injuries to relievers, top pitching prospect Justus Sheffield should’ve probably been pitching for the Mariners for the last month, gaining valuable innings and experience to entrench himself in the big league rotation for the foreseeable future.
+With the injury to Felix Hernandez and multiple injuries to relievers, top pitching prospect Justus Sheffield should’ve probably been pitching for the Mariners for the past month, gaining valuable innings and experience to entrench himself in the big-league rotation for the foreseeable future.

-Instead, Sheffield was making his sixth start with Class AA Arkansas on Sunday in evening in Springfield, Missouri.
-The young lefty continued his resurgence with the Travelers after being demoted from Class AAA Tacoma.
-Sheffield pitched six innings, allowing two earned runs on seven singles with a walk and six strikeouts.
+Instead, Sheffield was making his sixth start with Class AA Arkansas on Sunday evening.
+The young left-hander continued his resurgence with the Travelers after being demoted from Class AAA Tacoma.
+Sheffield pitched six innings Sunday in Springfield, Mo., allowing two earned runs on seven singles with a walk and six strikeouts.

-In his last five starts with Arkansas, Sheffield has pitched six innings or more.
+In his past five starts with Arkansas, Sheffield has pitched six innings or more.
 In 39 innings, he’s allowed just seven earned runs for a 1.62 ERA.
 It’s much different from the 6.87 ERA he’d posted with the Rainiers in 12 starts and one relief appearance.

 What’s the difference?

 “Two things from what I’ve been told,” Servais said.
 “He’s with a group of guys that he’s really meshed well with.
 He’s very tight with Justin Dunn.
 It’s a good environment.
-It’s a much more pitcher friendly environment in Arkansas than compared to the PCL (Pacific Coast League)”
+It’s a much more pitcher friendly environment in Arkansas than compared to the PCL (Pacific Coast League).”

 And the second?

 “His stuff is as good or better than anything we saw in spring training in the reports I’ve got,” Servais said.
-“His fastball is up to 95-96 mph with his slider and the changeup.
+“His fastball is up to 95 to 96 mph with his slider and the changeup.
 From a comfort standpoint, the environment and the players he’s playing with — a lot of them are the same age as he is.
 The biggest thing was getting him some confidence again, getting him going and letting the confidence come out.
 And that’s what is happening.”

 Sheffield was the key piece of the three-player return in the trade that sent lefty James Paxton to the Yankees.
-After being acquired, he immediately vaulted to the top of the Mariners prospect list.
+After being acquired, Sheffield immediately vaulted to the top of the Mariners’ prospect list.
 After a strong spring training, he struggled with Tacoma, walking too many hitters and showing little pitch efficiency.

 Knowing it was diminishing returns every time he stepped to the mound, the Mariners finally moved him down to Arkansas.

 “It was absolutely the right move,” Servais said.
 “Those moves are always hard when you have to send a player down a level.
 But he’s responded in the right way.
 His attitude has been awesome.
-He’s really gelled with the group and he’s having fun playing baseball again.”
+He’s really jelled with the group and he’s having fun playing baseball again.”

 Sheffield and the Mariners expected him to be in the big leagues by midseason.
 And that was a problem.
 They are hoping this was just a minor detour.

 “Sometimes you can be too close and you are trying too hard to get there,” Servais said.
 “When you take that step back and you aren’t as close right now, you just relax and play.
-It’s a learning process and hopefully he’s learning a lot so when he takes the next step whether it’s back to Tacoma or he comes directly here, he knows — this is what I do and this is who I am, and he gets the ball rolling.”
+It’s a learning process and hopefully he’s learning a lot so when he takes the next step, whether it’s back to Tacoma or he comes directly here, he knows this is what I do and this is who I am, and he gets the ball rolling.”

 Also

 - Right-handed pitcher Andrew Moore has cleared waivers and has been outrighted to Class AAA Tacoma.
 With Moore now removed from the 40-man roster, Seattle has two open spots.
-After being reacquired earlier in the season on a waivers claim, Moore has spent most of the season in the Mariners minor league system.
+After being reacquired earlier in the season on a waivers claim, Moore has spent most of the season in the Mariners’ minor-league system.
 He’s made a combined eight starts between Tacoma and Class AA Arkansas, posting a 6.97 ERA.
-He made one spot start for Seattle, allowing four runs in 4 2/3 innings vs. the Astros.
+He made one spot start for Seattle, allowing four runs in 4 2/3 innings against the Astros.

-- Sam Tuivailala (shoulder fatigue) appeared in his second of back-to-back outings for Class AAA Tacoma on Saturday night, pitching 2/3 of an inning and allowing one run on two hits while throwing 24 pitches.
+- Sam Tuivailala (shoulder fatigue) appeared in his second of back-to-back outings for Class AAA Tacoma on Saturday night, pitching two-thirds of an inning and allowing one run on two hits while throwing 24 pitches.
 He will take a few days off and then make a multi-inning appearance.
 The Mariners expect to activate him from the injured list soon.

 - Brandon Brennan (shoulder strain) has had his rehab stint transferred to Tacoma after one appearance in the Arizona Rookie League.
-He is expected to make multiple appearances with the Rainiers before being activated from the IL.
+He is expected to make multiple appearances with the Rainiers before being activated from the injury list.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.